Today I want to talk about a type of embroidery typical of North Central Ukraine, in

 Here is a girl from southern Chernyhiw Province showing the general effect of this technique.

 This technique is also sometimes combined with cutwork.
 Cutwork is generally thought to be most typical of Poltava Province, but in fact is widespread in Central and Eastern Ukraine, as well as, of course, many other places including Greece, Transylvania and Hardanger in Norway.
 These are obviously remnants of a formerly more widespread technique.
 Here are some examples done by Maria Kutsenko of Australia.
 She does nice work, but she only indicates these designs as being from Polissia without any more detailed information of Origin.
+Again, the background cloth is very white and provides no contrast with the white embroidery.

 Thank you for reading, and i hope that you might use some of these design ideas in your own creative efforts.